lamemakes/pilot-drive/.github/CONTRIBUTING.md

 1. The entire Python package can be built via the Makefile in the root directory
     - `make`
 1. Alternatively, the frontend OR package can be chosen for build
-    - `make web         # Build ONLY the frontend`
+    - `make web`
-    - `make package     # Build ONLY the Python package`
+    - `make package`
 1. After a successful package build, install the package
-    - `sudo python -m pip uninstall pilot-drive                                 # Start with a clean slate`
+    - `sudo python -m pip uninstall pilot-drive`
-    - `sudo python -m pip install ./dist/pilot_drive-X.X.X-py3-none-any.whl     # Replace the "X" with proper versioning`
+    - `sudo python -m pip install ./dist/pilot_drive-X.X.X-py3-none-any.whl` (replace "X.X.X" with PILOT Drive version)
 1. Confirm the install was successful
     - `sudo pilot-drive`

 ## Ready to merge your changes?
 1. First, make sure your changes are ready to be integrated and pass tests/linting.
     - `cd pilot-drive                                           # enter the repo yet again`
     - `python3 -m black backend/pilot_drive                     # format the backend with black`
     - `python3 -m pylint backend/pilot_drive                    # confirm code passes pylint`
+    - `sphinx-apidoc ./backend/pilot_drive -o ./docs/source/    # generate api docs`
 2. Put up a Pull Request referencing the issue/feature being fixed

 ## Thank you!